Anahkiasen/flatten/README.md

 // The ignored pages will still be substracted from this array 'only'         => array(),

-// Strings or variables to append/prepend the cache hash
+// Strings or variables to prepend/append to the caching salt
 // Like 'prepend' => Auth::user()->level.Session::get('something').Config::get('application.language')
 // OR 'prepend' => array(Auth::user()->level, Session::get('something'), ...)
 'prepend' => null,